IfcSharp/IfcSQL/README.md

 if "%SqlServer%"=="YourSqlServername" GOTO UseYourServerName if "%ifcSQL%" NEQ "ifcSQL" echo "The DatabaseName should be ifcSQL" pause
-REM sqlcmd -S %SqlServer% -d %ifcSQL% -i ifcSQL_1_CreateDatabase.sql pause sqlcmd -S %SqlServer% -d %ifcSQL% -i ifcSQL_2_CreateSchemata_and_types.sql pause
+REM set a REM before the following line, if the ifcSQL-database allready exist sqlcmd -S %SqlServer% -i ifcSQL_1_CreateDatabase.sql pause sqlcmd -S %SqlServer% -d %ifcSQL% -i ifcSQL_2_CreateSchemata_and_types.sql pause